Our seagrass furniture is handcrafted in Bali, Indonesia.

 southeast of Australia, as far south as New Zealand, and throughout the thousands of islands around Indonesia.

-Monsoons have to have air filled with moisture laden water, and get large amounts of water from the Indian Oceans or from
+Monsoons have to have air that is filled with moisture laden water, collecting large amounts of water from the Indian

-the snow melting in the Himalayans.
-This moisture fills the cold air and comes zooming down, picking up moisture from the
+Oceans or from the snow melting in the Himalayans.
+This moisture fills the cold air and comes zooming down, picking up

-Indian Ocean, and everything spins creating and resulting in monsoon torrential rains.
-When this part of the world is
+moisture from the Indian Ocean, and everything spins creating and resulting in monsoon torrential rains.
+When this part of

-experiencing winter, the U.S. is experiencing summer, as Indonesia is below the equator, therefore opposite to the northern
+the world is experiencing winter, the U.S. is experiencing summer, as Indonesia is below the equator, therefore opposite to

 Monsoons are biller sweet.
 Too much or too little rain from the monsoon can mean disaster in the form of famine or flood.